-Migrant children in packed border facilities not being COVID-tested, can't social distance
+Migrant children in Biden's packed border facilities not being COVID-tested, can't social distance

 The Biden administration is not testing children in Customs and Border Protection facilities for the coronavirus as tens of thousands remain in government custody amid a migrant surge on the southern border — even as the Centers for Disease Control and Prevention acknowledges "an increased risk for COVID-19 outbreaks" in these settings.

-The new information comes after the release of photographs of one facility in Donna, Texas ‒ that's being used to process unaccompanied minors who cross the border ‒ showing dozens of children being held with no room to practice social distance.
+The new information comes after the release of photographs of one facility in Donna, Texas ‒ that's being used to process unaccompanied minors who cross the border ‒ showing dozens of children being held with no room to practice social distancing.

 "Any indoor gathering where people are congregating closely without masks represents a risk," said Marty Makary, a Fox News contributor and professor of public health and management at Johns Hopkins School of Public Health.
 "The pandemic is not over and settings like these threaten the progress made in reducing transmission."